 Tibetan kitchen boys

-High-altitude porters (Sherpas), all with Everest experience: one for a member.
+High-altitude porters (Sherpas), all with Everest experience: 1,5 per member.
 They go with the team all the way form ABC to the summit

 Doctor in BC

 There will be a doctor in BC.
 We provide a big expedition first aid kit with all the necessary first aid (only!) medicines, and we strongly recommend that you bring your own generic and specific ones you think you do or might need.

 Medical insurance without altitude or 'dangerous sports' restrictions is a must!

 Weather on Everest is very changeable.
 Every day we analyze different forecasts and use them to adjust our acclimatization and ascent schedules.

 Individual jeep transfer from BC - day price, paid in cash

 Outing from BC to Shigar (4000m) for rest – paid in cash on the spot